 You can also transfer them on a 1:1 basis to 13 different airline and hotel travel programs.

-The Ink Unlimited sign-up bonus is a tidy sum compared to other no-fee cash back credit cards like the Capital One Spark Cash which only offers $200 back after spending $3,000.
+The Ink Unlimited sign-up bonus is a tidy sum compared to other no-fee cash back credit cards like the Capital One Spark Cash Select for Business which only offers $200 back after spending $3,000 on purchases within the first 3 months from account opening.

 You can spend the same amount ($3,000) and get an extra $300 and still earn the same amount on every purchase.